Graduate Assistantships

 Compensation:

-• Graduate Assistantship stipend is $3,000 for a half-time appointment (10 hours per week) per semester.
-Stipend is prorated depending on start date.
+- Graduate Assistantship stipend is $3,090 for a half-time appointment (10 hours per week) and $6,180 for full-time (20 hours per week) per semester.
+Pay is biweekly and stipend is prorated depending on start date.

 Primary Responsibilities: